Who Maintains the Policy During Separation?

 Handling Claims During Divorce Proceedings

-If a covered loss occurs while the divorce is still ongoing — a storm damages the roof, for example — the situation can get complicated fast.
+If a covered loss occurs while the divorce is still ongoing, say a storm damages the roof, the situation can get complicated fast.
 Both named insureds technically have the right to file a claim and may both be listed as payees on the settlement check.
 This can create conflict if the spouses disagree on how to use the funds.
+Our guide to home insurance payout options explains how joint checks and staged escrow disbursements work in these scenarios.

 The best approach is to have your divorce attorney address how claim proceeds will be handled in the settlement agreement itself, before any loss occurs.
-If a claim does arise mid-divorce, document everything thoroughly and notify your attorney immediately.
+If a claim does arise mid-divorce, document everything thoroughly, follow the standard home insurance claims process, and notify your attorney immediately.

 Updating Beneficiaries & Contact Information